CS-433/ml-project-1-machine-learners/README.md

 ```

 It will preprocess the data, train the model and output the predictions in the form of a csv file.
-The predictions will be saved as `submission.csv`.
+The predictions will be saved as `submission.csv` in the root folder.

 ### Arguments